 We departed Chivay for the Colca Canyon which descends more than 10,000 feet and is the deepest canyon in the world.
 Despite low agricultural prices which make farming unprofitable, people still cultivate some of the canyon’s many terraced fields.

 The Colca Canyon is also home to Condor Cross (Cruz Del Condor) where Andean condors make daily appearances, soaring within feet of the tourist hordes.
 These magnificent vultures have up to a 10-and-a-half foot wingspan and come in brown for juveniles and black & white for adults.
 There are also giant hummingbirds, the world’s largest.
 Everything is bigger in Peru.

-While the roads are very recent and were privately built to service the mining industry, Peruvians have been traversing the canyon for a very long time.
+While the highways are recent and were privately built to service the mining industry, Peruvians have been traversing the canyon for a very long time.
 The word “colca” means storehouse as, due to cyclical climate swings caused by changes in ocean temperature (El Niño), the canyon was used to store food for use during lean years.

-And then we were off to Puno and our Lake Titicaca adventure.
+We were off to Puno and our Lake Titicaca adventure.

 Next post: Floating & Climbing on Lake Titicaca

 If you enjoyed this, please share it using the buttons below.